ASSEMBLY COMMITTEE ON HEALTH

 NOTICE OF PUBLIC HEARING

-Persons wishing to present pertinent testimony to the Committee at the above hearing should complete and return the enclosed reply form by Friday May 2nd.
+Testimony at this hearing is by invitation only.
+Persons wishing to present pertinent testimony to the Committee at the above hearing should complete and return the enclosed reply form as soon as possible, but no later than close of business Wednesday, February 11th.
 It is important that the reply form be fully completed and returned so that persons may be notified in the event of emergency postponement or cancellation.

-Oral testimony will be by invitation only and limited to ten (10) minutes' duration.
-All testimony will be under oath.
+Oral testimony will be limited to 10 minutes.
 In preparing the order of witnesses, the Committee will attempt to accommodate individual requests to speak at particular times in view of special circumstances.
 These requests should be made on the attached reply form or communicated to Committee staff as early as possible.

 In order to meet the needs of those who may have a disability, the Assembly, in accordance with its policy of non-discrimination on the basis of disability, as well as the 1990 Americans with Disabilities Act (ADA), has made its facilities and services available to all individuals with disabilities.
 For individuals with disabilities, accommodations will be provided, upon reasonable request, to afford such individuals access and admission to Assembly facilities and activities.

 Richard N. Gottfried

 Committee on Health